BlazeWizardOP/NothingOS-Updater/README.md

 ### Changelogs:
 - All The Changelogs Can Be Found On Our Releases Page.
 - Changelogs Are Divided Properly For Fastboot & Recovery.

+### How To Use NothingOS Updater Flashing Features:
+- These Features Are Effective Only If You Flash Via Recovery!
+- These Features Are Only Insisted To Use For Advanced Users!
+- Head To package.zip/META_INF/com/google/android/update-binary File, Scroll Down You Will Find Proper Guide How To Modify Flashing Slots & Flashing Images.

 ### How To Use Our Package:
 - You Can Follow Below Tutorial Or See This [Youtube Tutorial](https://www.youtube.com) For Better Visual Guides!